ShobhitMaste/pagination-prime-table-datatable/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License.

----

-## 🙋‍♂️ Author
+## Author

-Created by [Your Name]
+Created by Shobhit Singh
-Feel free to contribute or open issues!